Laser diode: Quantum cascade lasers

 In a quantum cascade laser, the difference between quantum well energy levels is used for the laser transition instead of the bandgap.
 This enables laser action at relatively long wavelengths, which can be tuned simply by altering the thickness of the layer.
 They are heterojunction lasers.

 Interband cascade lasers

-An Interband cascade laser (ICL) is a type of laser diode that can produce coherent radiation over a large part of the mid-infrared region of the electromagnetic spectrum.
+An interband cascade laser (ICL) is a type of laser diode that can produce coherent radiation over a large part of the mid-infrared region of the electromagnetic spectrum.

 Separate confinement heterostructure lasers

 The problem with the simple quantum well diode described above is that the thin layer is simply too small to effectively confine the light.
 To compensate, another two layers are added on, outside the first three.
-These layers have a lower refractive index than the centre layers, and hence confine the light effectively.
+These layers have a lower refractive index than the center layers, and hence confine the light effectively.
 Such a design is called a separate confinement heterostructure (SCH) laser diode.

 Almost all commercial laser diodes since the 1990s have been SCH quantum well diodes.